BrenoAV/ONS-Data-Visualization/README.md

-# Dash Visualization Demo
+# ONS Dash Visualization

 This (simple) repository is designated for my studies and application of Dash (Plotty) for the purpose of data visualization.
-I'm using data from [Load Energy Daily](https://dados.ons.org.br/dataset/carga-energia) provided by ONS.
-You can see a simple definition of Load Curves here: [What are Load Curves?](https://www.tutorialspoint.com/what-are-load-curves)
+I'm using data from [ONS OPEN DATA](https://dados.ons.org.br/) provided by ONS (Operador Nacional do Sistema Elétrico).

 <p align="center">
 <img src="src/dash-demo.png" alt="Dash application opened on the browser and running">